 Some refugee students may be eligible for supplementary English Language Learning (ELL) support services and funding.
 These student must meet the eligibility criteria in the ELL Funding Policy in order to be eligible for ELL supplemental funding.

 Procedures related to policy

-Students who are refugees and who are enrolled in a BC public standard or alternate school as at September 30 should be reported on the Form 1701 for September.
-Students who are refugees and who are enrolled in a BC public standard or alternate school for the first time after September 30 and by the February enrolment date in a given school year should be reported on the Form 1701 for February.
+Students who are refugees and who are enrolled in a B.C. public standard or alternate school or a B.C. independent school at September 30 in a given school year should be reported on the Form 1701 for September.
+Students who are refugees and who are enrolled in a B.C. public standard or alternate school or a B.C. independent school for the first time after September 30 and by the following February enrolment date in a given school year should be reported on the Form 1701 for February.

-For February enrolment only, verify the newcomer students were not already reported to the ministry in any other previous enrolment data collection.
-Newcomer refugee students who were reported for funding purposes in a previous enrolment data collection will not be recognised for additional funding in the February data collection.
+For February enrolment only, there needs to be verification that the newcomer students were not already reported to the ministry in any other previous enrolment data collection.
+Newcomer refugee students who were reported for funding purposes in a previous enrolment data collection will not be recognised for Basic Allocation funding in the February data collection.
 Students who are newcomer refugees need to be specifically identified as such on the February Form 1701 submission.
-See Policy Document: K-12 Funding – Newcomer Refugees.
+See the policy document: K-12 Funding – Newcomer Refugees.

 Ensure these students have current immigration documentation indicating recent arrival in Canada in the refugee class.
 Ensure a copy of the immigration documentation is in the student’s file, clearly indicating refugee status.

 Include students who are refugee claimants.
 As they do not yet have official refugee status, include a copy of their refugee protection claimant documentation in the student file.

 Students who are refugees and who are eligible for ELL services according to the ELL eligibility criteria in the ELL Policy should be reported on the Form 1701.
 See the English Language Learning Policy for the detailed criteria.